 Research published in a November 2018 issue of Rejuvenation Research, for example, reports that the compound, when combined with the amino acid l-arginine, restores erectile function in men with erectile dysfunction.

 Redwood supplements also claim to improve brain function, which is a possible benefit of pine bark extract.
 The same study published in Rejuvenation Research showed that the compound has a positive effect on cognitive function in the elderly, and especially spatial memory.

 Safety and Potential Side Effects

 Raymond notes that you should be cautious when using supplements such as Redwood.
-Because nitric oxide is a vasodilator, those who suffer from low blood pressure or bleeding disorders should be especially careful.
+Because nitric oxide is a vasodilator, those who have low blood pressure or bleeding disorders should be especially careful.
 And regardless of your health status, it's always a good idea to speak with your doctor or healthcare provider before adding any supplements to your diet.

 There are also several things to keep in mind about Redwood's four ingredients: